frconor-ebook/meditations/_posts/2025-05-09-st-matthias.md

 The Church tells us that each one of us has a divine calling to holiness and apostolate---every lay person, every baptized person in the history of the world and of the Church.

-We receive it first in Baptism and it\'s subsequently underlined by God\'s successive interventions in our lives: our professional vocation, our vocation to marriage and the family, our celibate vocation.
+We received it first in Baptism and it\'s subsequently underlined by God\'s successive interventions in our lives: our professional vocation, our vocation to marriage and the family, our celibate vocation.

 At certain moments in our life, Our Lord lets that calling to follow Him become particularly intense and clear.

 In *The Forge*, we\'re told, "I didn\'t think God would get hold of me the way he did, either.
 But...
 God doesn\'t ask our permission to 'complicate' our lives.
 He just gets in: and that\'s that!"
 (Josemaría Escrivá, *The Forge*, Point 902).
 It\'s then up to each one of us to respond.

-In our prayer today, we could ask ourselves: Am I ready to respond to what God is asking of me; to the voice of the Holy Spirit as He speaks to me, day by day?
+In our prayer today, we could ask ourselves: Am I ready to respond to what God is asking of me, to the voice of the Holy Spirit as He speaks to me, day by day?

 Do I try to do the will of God in all my undertakings?
 Am I prepared to respond my whole life long to whatever it is that Our Lord asks of me?

-"The lot," we\'re told, "fell on Matthias."
+"The lot," we\'re told, "fell on Matthias" (Acts 1:26).
 We\'re reminded that our calling is always an unmerited gift.

 At the same time, God always gives us the grace to respond to the calling that He gives us.
 We\'re never denied the graces that we need.